sydneylin12/CSCI-5611/README.md

 ## Code
 The general approach to this project was averaging out certain vectors in an O(n^2) loop between each boid.
 There was a distance helper function to determine if a boid was close enough to the other.
 Then, a count is summed up and the resulting vector is averaged by the amount of valid boids.
+Finally, I make some modifications to the resulting acceleration vector to make sure the boids are moving slow enough.
 <pre><code>
 Vec2 separate (LinkedList<Boid> boids){
     Vec2 res = new Vec2(0, 0);